-Below we’ve made comparisons between the top five best multiplayer VR games of 2018 that include the genre, supported controller, RAM, platform, and our rating.
+Below, we’ve compared the top four best multiplayer VR games of 2018, looking at their genre, supported controller, RAM, platform, and our rating.

 10. Rec Room

 Rec Room is ideal for those that like to play fun and casual games.
 You can hang out with your friends or total strangers in the locker room while talking about anything you want or catching a friendly wave across the room.
 If you want to get active, you can start by playing paintball, 3D charades, dodgeball, paddleball, or disc golf.

 It’s a very simple game that doesn’t have many activities to choose from, but it’s a comfortable experience for HTC Vive or Oculus Rift owners that just want to kill some time.
 And the best part is that it’s completely free to play in the Oculus or Steam store!

 There’s plenty of VR shooter games available for the Oculus Rift and HTC Vive, but Onward is one of the best multiplayer VR games in the military simulator category.
 The game is designed to have camera movement that won’t make you lose your lunch, and the realistic gunplay is one of its most impressive features.
 If you like team-based strategy and FPS games, Onward is definitely a solid option.

 While it’s a bit lacking in the graphics department, it still involves all the coordination, communication, comradery, and skill you would use in actual infantry combat.
 Onward is available to play in the Steam store.

 8. Elite Dangerous

 Elite Dangerous is an expansive online game that lets you explore literally millions of planets as you mine resources, trade them, upgrade your ship, and blast away unfriendly alien life.
 You get to control your own starship in this open-world adventure and can enjoy the experience either by yourself, with another friend, or with multiple players.